Orange-OpenSource/a11y-guidelines/src/en/web/develop/touch-and-interactions.md

-## Offer an alternative to complex gestures
+## Provide an alternative to complex gestures

 **Target:** Everyone, especially people with motor or visual disabilities and mobility.
 **When:** during design and development.